phrase/phrase-intellij/README.md

-# Phrase-AndroidStudio
+# PhraseApp-AndroidStudio

-Phrase-AndroidStudio is a Plugin for Android Studio, the official Android IDE from Google.
+PhraseApp-AndroidStudio is a Plugin for Android Studio, the official Android IDE from Google.

 ### PhraseApp